 Simply put, marketing automation allows your team to do more with less.
 Let’s take a look at a few of the specific benefits of automating your marketing activities.

 1. Get a holistic view of the customer to improve pipeline creation

-According to market research firm Ascend2, 45% of marketers say personalizing content is the most effective way to improve customer experiences.
-Marketing automation can help you identify, engage with, and gain insight into your best customers’ behavior to deliver personalized content when and where they need it most.
+According to market research firm Ascend2, 45% of marketers say personalising content is the most effective way to improve customer experiences.
+Marketing automation can help you identify, engage with, and gain insight into your best customers’ behavior to deliver personalised content when and where they need it most.
 It builds a partnership with your sales team to quickly connect with the right leads at the right time in a meaningful way.

 That’s important because, on average, only 20% of leads are sales-ready when they first come in.
 Ensuring that leads are being nurtured throughout the sales process helps develop qualified leads until they are sales-ready.
 Marketing automation also helps maintain and extend customer relationships.
 These relationships can be supported by upselling (selling more of the same product to the buyer), cross-selling (selling additional products to the buyer), and driving customer retention and loyalty as a part of your strategy.

 Marketing automation platforms integrate rich behavioral data, built-in intelligence, and sophisticated journey flows to nurture high-quality leads across channels and buying journeys, helping you to meet individual customers’ needs easily.

 When your company delivers the right experience to the right customer at the right time, they’re more likely to choose your products and services.

 According to a report from Nucleus Research, first-time marketing automation users benefit from more than 20% higher productivity.
 Automating manual sales activities provides more time to focus on high-performing programs and leads.

 3. Measure and fine-tune marketing investments